The intermediate disorder regime for directed polymers in dimension $1+1$: Formulation of main results

-By computing the variance of the right hand side it is easily checked that the $n^{-1/4}$ scaling keeps the random term bounded.
+By computing the variance of the right-hand side it is easily checked that the $n^{-1/4}$ scaling keeps the random term bounded.
 In fact, as the $\omega(i,x)$ variables are i.i.d. with mean zero and variance one, it is a simple exercise with characteristic functions to show that

 where $\sigma^2 = 2 \beta^2 / \sqrt{\pi}$.
-Hence, up to first order at least, the partition function converges in law under the $n^{-1/4}$ scaling.
-In fact the same is also true of the higher order terms.
-One can simply expand the exponential into a full power series, switch the expectation on paths with the summation, and then analyze each term individually.
-For technical reasons, however, it is much easier to make the $e^{x} \approx 1+x$ approximation first and consider instead the slightly modified partition function
+Hence, up to first-order at least, the partition function converges in law under the $n^{-1/4}$ scaling.
+In fact the same is also true of the higher-order terms.
+One can simply expand the exponential into a full power series, switch the expectation on paths with the summation and then analyze each term individually.
+For technical reasons, however, it is much easier to make the $e^{x} \approx1+x$ approximation first and consider instead the slightly modified partition function

-This partition function is the one that was originally introduced and studied (without any scaling) in the seminal papers \cite{ImSpen:diffusion, bolthausen:note} for random $\pm 1$ environment variables.
-The advantage of the $\barz$ partition function is that it can be more easily analyzed by expanding the product along each path, leading to:
+This partition function is the one that was originally introduced and studied (without any scaling) in the seminal papers \cite {ImSpen:diffusion,bolthausen:note} for random $\pm1$ environment variables.
+The advantage of the $\symz_n^{\omega}$ partition function is that it can be more easily analyzed by expanding the product along each path, leading to

 Here $D_k^n$ is the discrete integer simplex